 SYMBOLS.
 MS Word offers many symbols for use in formatting, such as the copyright sign, em-dash (long dash), and ellipsis mark (three dots in a row).
 These are fine to use in a book that is to be edited prior to typesetting, but except for the copyright symbol and long dash, symbols are problematic when doing an ePub conversion of a book for the Nook or Smashwords, and all the ebook formatting guides suggest they be avoided because different eBook readers see symbols differently.

 Do NOT use a single hyphen with a space before and after and call it a dash.
 Use the em dash symbol OR two hyphens together with a space before and space after -- (like this), which any eBook device can read correctly.
-Personally, I use the em-dash in my eBook manuscripts for the Kindle—which looks like this with no space before or after—because Kindle has no problem with this symbol and because this is what is always used in print books.
-When I'm ready to do the eBook conversions, I create two documents, one for Amazon, the other for the ePub version of the book.
-In the ePub version, I then do a global search-and-replace to change the em dash to the two-hyphens dash mentioned above.
+Personally, I use the em dash in my eBook manuscripts for the Kindle—which looks like this with no space before or after—because Kindle has no problem with this symbol and because this is what is always used in print books.
+If I want to publish for the Nook or Smashwords, however (and I have little interest in doing this now), I have to create a new document and go in and change the em dash as explained above before doing the conversion.

-If you use the ellipsis symbol, it must be replaced with a manual ellipsis of three dots in a row, with one space before, and one space after.
-Or, you can use what is always used in print books, which is three dots with a space between each dot and a space before and after the three together . . . like this.
-The only trouble doing it like this in an eBook is that sometimes the ellipsis breaks in the middle at the end of a line in an eBook reading device, which is why I've now gotten in the habit of doing ellipses like this ... still with a space before and a space after ... because three dots together is like a three-letter word that will flow unbroken to the next line.
+If you use the ellipsis symbol in an eBook, it must be replaced with a manual ellipsis of three dots in a row, with one space before, and one space after.
+Or, you can use what is always used in print books, which is three dots with a space between each dot and a space before and after the three together.
+The only trouble doing it like this in an eBook is that sometimes the ellipsis breaks in the middle at the end of a line in an eBook reading device, which is why I've now gotten in the habit of doing ellipses like this ... still with a space before and a space after ... because three dots together is basically a three-letter word that will flow unbroken to the next line.

 Do not set ANY before/after line spacing in the format menu.
 In the paragraph formatting menu, all settings should be "0".
 For the editing process, you simply want to indent each new paragraph, retaining the standard double spacing throughout the manuscript (see next point).
 Later, prior to the typesetting process, your editor or the book designer will change the double spacing to single spacing, which will reveal any incorrect line spacing that may have occurred during the editing process.